Julio Martínez (Argentine politician)

-Julio César Martínez (born 23 March 1962) is an Argentine politician, currently serving as a National Senator for La Rioja since 2017.
-A member of the Radical Civic Union (UCR), he previously served as Minister of Defense under President Mauricio Macri, as a National Deputy, and as a member of the Legislature of La Rioja.
+Julio César Martínez (born 23 March 1962) is an Argentine politician of the Radical Civic Union (UCR).
+Among other posts, he served as a National Senator for La Rioja from 2017 to 2023, as Minister of Defense under President Mauricio Macri (2015–2017), as a National Deputy (2009–2015), and as a member of the Legislature of La Rioja (1999–2003).

 Early life

 Martínez was born on 23 March 1962 in Chilecito, La Rioja Province.
 He studied agricultural engineering at the National University of Córdoba, graduating with a licenciatura in 1986.

 Political career

 Martínez became politically active in the Radical Civic Union (UCR).
 In 1999, he was elected to the Legislature of La Rioja.
 Later, in the 2003 general election, he ran for one of La Rioja's seats in the National Chamber of Deputies as part of the UCR list; he was elected with 30.39% as the only UCR deputy from La Rioja.

 As part of the Chamber of Deputies, he was a member of the parliamentary commission on national defense.
 He was a vocal critic of many of President Néstor Kirchner's defense policies, such as the modernisation of the FMA IA-63 Pampa and the purchase of new aircraft for the Argentine Air Force, as well as the appointment of César Milani as General of the Argentine Army's Estado Mayor General.

 He ran for re-election in the 2007 legislative election, but the UCR list received less than 22% of the vote, not enough for Martínez (or any other candidates in the list) to make it past the D'Hondt cut.
 He would run again in 2009, this time as part of the Social and Civic Agreement list, and he was elected.
 He was re-elected for a third term in the 2013 legislative election, as the first candidate in the Frente Cívico Riojano (FCR) list.
 Both lists came very close in the voting, with a difference of merely 1,000 votes between them.